StephNereah/alx-higher_level_programming/0x05-python-exceptions/README.md

+0x05.
+PYTHON EXCEPTIONS

-Why Python programming is awesome
+1.Why Python programming is awesome

-What’s the difference between errors and exceptions
+2.What’s the difference between errors and exceptions

-What are exceptions and how to use them
+3.What are exceptions and how to use them

-When do we need to use exceptions
+4.When do we need to use exceptions

-How to correctly handle an exception
+5.How to correctly handle an exception

-What’s the purpose of catching exceptions
+6.What’s the purpose of catching exceptions

-How to raise a builtin exception
+7.How to raise a builtin exception

-When do we need to implement a clean-up action after an exception
+8.When do we need to implement a clean-up action after an exception